Gait & Posture Assessments for Dogs

 The ripple effects include:

 Early intervention keeps minor issues from becoming major problems.
-The outcome - transforming performance, comfort and behaviour (and less suffering).
+The outcome - less discomfort, and a dog who feels more like themselves.

 But, the vet says they're fine...